 Putting collars on rabbits is not recommended due to the fact that rabbits have sensitive necks and could lead to abrasions.
-Your rabbit could strangle themselves when the collar gets stuck to something while your rabbits are playing in tight corners.
+Your rabbits could strangle themselves when the collar gets stuck to something while they are playing in tight corners.

-Now that I’ve given you the gist of the article, read on as I explain the topic in more details:
+Now that I’ve given you the gist of the article, read on as I explain the topic in more detail:

 Should you put collars on your rabbits?

-No, collars on rabbits carry a huge risk of injuring your rabbits because rabbits have sensitive necks and they like to free-roam.
+No, collars on rabbits carry a huge risk of injuring them because they have sensitive necks and they like to free-roam.

 Here are the most common injuries rabbits sustain while wearing collars:

-- Injury – Your rabbit could get its paws and mouth stuck to the collar while trying to remove them.
+- Injury: Your rabbit could get its paws and mouth stuck to the collar while trying to remove it.

-- Neck hair abrasion – Because of the thin skin around your rabbit’s neck, putting a collar in your rabbit could lead to a loss of hair around their neck.
+- Neck hair abrasion: Because of the thin skin around your rabbit’s neck, putting a collar on your rabbit could lead to a loss of hair around its neck.

-- Strangulation – Your rabbit could also strangle themselves if the collar got caught on something while they’re trying to play.
+- Strangulation – Your rabbit could also strangle themselves if the collar gets caught on something while they’re trying to play.

 Alternatives to collars for rabbits.